Sexual Abuse Attorneys in Stuart

 Florida caps punitive damages at three times the value of a claim, or $500,000, whichever amount is larger.

 A sexual abuse lawyer in Stuart is ready to seek the maximum compensation possible.
 While no amount of money can undo the damage done, it may help provide some financial relief to help treat the long-term effects of abuse.
 We are also prepared to help with mental health counseling services.
-Gordon & Partners has over two decades of experience protecting victims’ rights and best interests.
+Gordon & Partners has experience since 1993 protecting victims’ rights and best interests.

 Licensed.
 Local.
 Lawyers.
 Ph: 1 (855) 722-2552